 I’ve been writing and teaching writing since my graduation from Wellesley College in the 1980’s.
-I started out as a reporter at two weekly newspapers – The Eastern Shore News as a summer reporter and then a few months at the Virginia Gazette in Williamsburg, Virginia.
-I loved being a reporter, but was curious about video production – so I moved to Cox Cable Tidewater with the promise that I could learn how to make videos (film, write, edit) while making a small salary.
+I started out as a reporter at two weekly newspapers – The Eastern Shore News as a summer reporter and then a short time at the Virginia Gazette in Williamsburg, Virginia.
+I loved being a reporter, but was curious about video production – so I moved to Cox Cable Tidewater with the promise that I could learn how to make videos (film, write, edit).

 Once I’d learned what I set out to learn at Cox Cable – including writing two half-hour documentaries for them and logging hundreds of hours behind cameras at multi-camera shoots – I moved to Richmond, Virginia and on to graduate study in photography, video producer work with employee communications at Dominion Resources (then Virginia Power), and eventually settling into a diverse public relations gig at the Virginia Treatment Center for Children.

 So – where does the teaching come in?
-After seven years at the VTCC, I wanted a job that gave me blocks of time free for the writing I wanted to do, but couldn’t find the energy for when I spent so much time writing for work.
-I imagined that summers off would give me time to develop my personal writing.
-What I didn’t realize was how hard teaching high school really is, and how rewarding.
+After seven years at the VTCC, I wanted more time for writing.
+What I didn’t realize was how rewarding teaching high school would be.
 I also didn’t realize how much I would learn and grow personally through this career change.